whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/api-tools/fusionbot-site-search-engine.md

 Pioneers of hosted site search technology, since the year 2000, FusionBot is built from the ground-up with our own in-house technology.
 Nearly 100K customers (and growing) have put their trust in FusionBot to power their site's search functionality.

-## The Right Search Results, Right Away.
+## The Right Search Results, Right Away

 Powerful ranking algorithms.
 Pinpoint precision.
 Millisecond response times.